 According to the Apple software Siri he is!
 When you ask Siri to “Show me a picture of God” the result is an image of Ottawa Senators Captain Daniel Alfredsson.

-Ottawa radio sports station the Team 1200 has been worshiping Alfredsson for years now on the morning show hosted by Steve Warne who is the founder of the Church of Alfie.
+Ottawa radio sports station the Team 1200 has been worshipping Alfredsson for years now on the morning show hosted by Steve Warne who is the founder of the Church of Alfie.
 The Facebook group of the Church of Alfie has over 2,100 members currently and the phrase “Praise Alfie” is common vernacular in their circles.
 There is even a Twitter account named @praisealfie.

 — Steve Warne (@TSNSteve) January 27, 2012